kaeky/Credit-Simulator/README.md

   -p 5433:5432 postgres
 ```
 ### Step 2: Connect to the PostgreSQL Database
 Once the Docker container is running, connect to the PostgreSQL instance using a client such as psql or a database management tool.
-Create a database named inlaze or any other preferred name:
+Create a database named cajasocial or any other preferred name:
 ```bash
 CREATE DATABASE cajasocial;
 ```